-- AHLT R282 Clinical Experience IV (cr. arr.)
+- AHLT R283 Clinical Experience V (cr. arr.)
 Clinical application of radiographic positioning, exposure techniques, and departmental procedures in all phases of radiologic technology, under the direct supervision of a registered technologist.
-Credit arranged for Clinical Experience I, II, III, IV and Comprehensive Experience, totaling a minimum of 2400 clock hours. - AHLT R290 Comprehensive Experience (cr. arr.)
+Credit arranged for Clinical Experience I, II, III, IV, V and Comprehensive Experience, totaling a minimum of 2400 clock hours. - AHLT R290 Comprehensive Experience (cr. arr.)
 Student assumes greater responsibility in advanced clinical application of radiographic positioning, exposure techniques, and research.
 A review correlation of clinical and classroom experience.
-Credit arranged for Clinical Experience I, II, III, IV and Comprehensive Experience, totaling a minimum of 2400 clock hours. - AHLT R210 Radiation Therapy and Nuclear Medicine (2 cr.)
-Fundamentals of radiation therapy including various types of radiation therapy devices and their application to disease.
-Introduction to basic instrumentation and clinical application of medical isotopes. - AHLT R401 Advanced Clinical Practicum I (cr. arr.)
+Credit arranged for Clinical Experience I, II, III, IV, V and Comprehensive Experience, totaling a minimum of 2400 clock hours. - AHLT R401 Advanced Clinical Practicum I (cr. arr.)
 Lecture and clinical experience relative to advanced precedures in radiologic technology.
 Included are techniques of arteriography, arthrography, mammography, etc. Other areas may be included at the request of the student and depending upon the availability of instruction. - AHLT R402 Advanced Clinical Practicum II (cr. arr.)
 Continuation of AHLT R401. - AHLT R403 Advanced Clinical Practicum III (cr. arr.)
 Continuation of AHLT R402. - AHLT R405 Radiographic Correlation I (cr. arr.)
 Lectures concerning program administration; observations of and experience in methods of clinical instruction for radiologic technology students. - AHLT R406 Radiographic Correlation II (cr. arr.)
 Continuation of AHLT R405. - AHLT R407 Seminar in Radiologic Technology (3 cr.)
-Individual and group study focusing upon research, selected readings, and procedures relevant to radiologic technology. - AHLT R409 Research in Radiologic Technology (3 cr.)
-Individual research in radiologic technology. - AHLT R412 Basic Mathematics and Nuclear Physics (4 cr.)
-Review of basic math and lectures on atomic structure, radioactive decay, counting statistics, nuclear reactions and interactions of radiation with matter. - AHLT R417 Nuclear Medicine Instrumentation (3 cr.)
-Lectures and laboratory exercises covering the principles of operation and operating characteristics of all types of laboratory counting systems, including imaging devices.
+Individual and group study focusing upon film critique, selected readings, and procedures relevant to radiologic technology. - AHLT R409 Research in Radiologic Technology (3 cr.)
+Individual research in radiologic technology. - AHLT R412 Physics and Instrumentation of Nuclear Medicine I (3 cr.)
+An introduction to the physical disciplines of nuclear medicine.
+Lectures and laboratory exercises on radiation physics, computer programming and the statistics of radiation measurements. - AHLT R417 Physics and Instrumentation of Nuclear Medicine II (3 cr.)
+A continuation of AHLT R412.
+Lectures and exercises on electronic principles, the operational fundamentals of radiation counting devices and imaging systems, and quality assurance programs. - AHLT R422 Radionuclide Measurements (2 cr) Lectures and laboratory sessions emphasizing the clinical utilization of nuclear counting and imaging systems, including counting and imaging systems and principles of quantitative measurements. - AHLT R427 Radiopharmaceuticals (2 cr.)
+Lectures and laboratories concerning properties and preparation of radiopharmaceuticals. - AHLT R430 In Vivo and In Vitro Studies I (1 cr.)
+This course will introduce the student to the principles of tracer methodology and apply that methodology to those aspects of Nuclear Medicine considered the preserve of the In Vitro laboratory.
+Special emphasis will be placed on competitive protein binding assays. - AHLT R431 In Vivo and In Vitro Studies II (1 cr.)
+A discussion of tracer technique from the point of view of following either a dynamic or steady state process in the measurement of certain body spaces and functions.

-- AHLT R422 Radionuclide Measurements (2 cr) jlectures and laboratory sessions emphasizing the clinical utilization of nuclear counting and imaging systems, including counting and imaging systems and principles of quantitative measurements. - AHLT R427 Radiopharmaceuticals (2 cr.)
-Lectures and laboratories concerning properties and preparation of radiopharmaceuticals. - AHLT R430 In Vivo and In Vitro Studies This course will introduce the student to the principles of tracer methodology and apply that methodology to those aspects of Nuclear Medicine considered the preserve of the In Vitro laboratory.
-Special emphasis will be placed on competative protein binding assays. - AHLT R432 Clinical Application of Radionuclides (3 cr.)
-Lectures covering the clinical aspects of nuclear medicine procedures, including the physiological and technical procedures for each type of study. - AHLT R437 Radiation Biology and Radiation Protection (2 cr.)
-Lectures on the biological effects of ionizing radiation and the principles of radiation protection in nuclear medicine. - AHLT R445 Clinical Nuclear Medicine Practicum I (6 cr.)
-Practical clinical application of nuclear medicine theory. - AHLT R446 Clinical Nuclear Medicine Practicum II (6 cr.)
+- AHLT R432 Clinical Application of Radionuclides (3 cr.)
+Lectures covering the clinical aspects of nuclear medicine procedures, including the physiological and technical procedures for each type of study. - AHLT R437 Radiation Protection in Nuclear Medicine (1 cr.)
+Lectures on the principles of radiation protection in nuclear medicine. - AHLT R440 Radiobiology in Nuclear Medicine (1 cr.)
+Lectures on the biological effects of ionizing radiation. - AHLT R445 Clinical Nuclear Medicine Practicum I (5 cr.)
+Practical clinical application of nuclear medicine theory. - AHLT R446 Clinical Nuclear Medicine Practicum II (5 cr.)
 Continuation of AHLT R445.
-AHLT R447 Clinical Nuclear Medicine Practicum III (4 cr.)
+AHLT R447 Clinical Nuclear Medicine Practicum III (6 cr.)
 Continuation of AHLT R446.